-#iwill is a UK-wide campaign that aims to make social action part of life for as many 10 to 20 year-olds as possible by the year 2020.
-Through collaboration and partnership it is spreading the word about the benefits of youth social action.
+#iwill is a UK-wide campaign that aims to make social action part of life for as many young people as possible by the year 2020.
+Through collaboration and partnership, it is spreading the word about the benefits of youth social action.

 Social action involves activities such as campaigning, fundraising and volunteering and has huge potential to create enjoyable opportunities and skills development for young people, and in turn benefit the local people and places.

-The #iwill Fund looks to support activities that create opportunities for young people aged 10-20 to develop their character and their capacity to significantly contribute to their community.
+The #iwill Fund looks to support social action activities that create opportunities for young people aged 10-20 to develop their potential and their capacity to significantly contribute to their community.

 Groups must demonstrate that their programme can meet the following quality principles of great youth social action:

 - Projects can be up to a year in duration.

-- Grants should deliver social action opportunities for young people age 10 to 20 years old, or 25 for disabled people.
+- Grants should deliver campaigning, fundraising and/or volunteering opportunities for young people age 10 to 20 years old, or up to 25 for disabled people.

-- This fund is open to registered charities, constituted community groups and other charitable organisations including Social Enterprises and CICs in England.
+- This fund is open to registered charities, constituted community groups and other charitable organisations including Social Enterprises and CICs limited by guarantee in England.

 - National organisations with local branches (with their own management committee and bank account) can apply.